Florida elections chief resigns when blackface photos emerge

 "I want people to be able to lead and not have any of these things swirling around," said DeSantis, who was in Marianna to discuss hurricane relief efforts for areas hit hard by Hurricane Michael in October.

-During his campaign for governor, DeSantis came under fire from Democrats who said he made racially divisive comments about Tallahassee Mayor Andrew Gillum.
+Ertel was appointed Seminole elections supervisor by then-Gov. Jeb Bush in February 2005 and won four elections to keep the office.

-Ertel was appointed Seminole County supervisor of elections in 2005 by then-Gov. Jeb Bush and won four elections to keep the office.
+Ertel played a role in DeSantis' decision to suspend Palm Beach County supervisor of elections Susan Bucher last week.
+Ertel recommended the governor take action against the Democratic official, contending that she had violated state election laws and was incompetent.
+Democrats have sharply criticized Bucher's suspension as being politically motivated.

 DeSantis last year defeated Tallahassee Mayor Andrew Gillum, who was seeking to become Florida's first black governor.
 Gillum questioned DeSantis' association with people seen as racially divisive.
 DeSantis also came under fire for a comment he made in late August where he said that Florida voters shouldn't "monkey this up" by supporting Gillum.